Large-scale Environmental Data Science with ExaGeoStatR: Acknowledgment

-The research reported in this publication was supported by funding from King Abdullah University of Science and Technology (KAUST).
-The data application was developed on the base of preliminary results obtained by J. Scott Berdahl in a class project on spatial statistics.
-We would like to thank NVIDIA for hardware donations in the context of a GPU Research Center, Intel for support in the form of an Intel Parallel Computing Center award, Cray for support provided during the Center of Excellence award to the Extreme Computing Research Center at KAUST, and KAUST IT Research Computing for their hardware support on the GPU-based system.
-This research made use of the resources of the KAUST Supercomputing Laboratory.
-Finally, the authors would like to thank Eduardo Gonzalez Fisher, the KAUST-ECRC system administrator for his support, and Samuel Kortas and Bilel Hadri from the KAUST Supercomputing Laboratory (KSL) for their valuable help.
+The research in this manuscript was supported by funding from the King Abdullah University of Science and Technology (KAUST) in Thuwal, Saudi Arabia.
+We would like to thank the Supercomputing Laboratory (KSL) at KAUST for providing the hardware resources used in this work, including the Ibex cluster and Shaheen-II Cray XC40 supercomputer.
+Finally, the authors would like to thank Bilel Hadri and Greg Wickham from the KSL team for their valuable help in running the experiments in this publication.